 - 100 ml (3.38 oz) of water

-Preparation of homemade cracknel for Traditional Frankfurter Kranz Recipe:
+Preparation of the homemade cracknel for the Traditional Frankfurter Kranz Recipe:

 Fill the water in a skillet.
 Add the sugar and bring to a boil.
 When the sugar is dissolved and the water is clear again, add the almonds.
 Roast the almonds while constantly stirring from the outside to the center.
 Roast until all the liquid is gone and the almonds have reached a golden brown color.